 RECOMMENDATION: 1.
-Policies and Procedures should be developed and implemented outlining information requirements, timing, submission/transmittal and reconciliation to
+Policies and Procedures should be developed and implemented outlining information requirements, timing, submission/transmittal and reconciliation to clean up the database.

 2. The Policies and Procedures need to be communicated and all staff need to be trained on the requirements.